arboleya/coffee-toaster/README.md

 # Changelog

 ## 0.5.0 - ?
+ * Packaging system completely revamped
- * Log messages revamped
+ * Added some beauty to log messages
  * Growl integration implemented
- * Export aliases - export your definitions to another scope
+ * Expose / Export aliases - export/expose your definitions to another scope
  * Minify support added
  * On/Off switches for:
   * Bare option to compile CoffeeScript with the 'bare' option